tomfran/tomfran/README.md

 📈 I worked on many projects and i've seen machine learning, distributed systems and cloud applications, I also worked on a webapp<br>
 🔭 I'm currently working on:
 * Urban sound classification with a neural network
-* Information retrieval from textx
+* Information retrieval from texts

-💡 My main languages are Java, C++ and Python
+💡 My main languages are Java, C++ and Python <br>
 😄 Find me on <a href="https://www.linkedin.com/in/francescotomaselli-/">Linkedin</a>